Culture

 Sherwood News

-Thanks to huge hits earlier in the year like “A Minecraft Movie,” which was jockeyed into theaters in April and went on to gross around $424 million in North America, and “Lilo and Stitch,” which came a month later and grossed almost exactly the same, per Box Office Mojo figures, the total domestic tally for the year had already ballooned to almost $6.5 billion by the end of September.
+Thanks to huge hits earlier in the year like “A Minecraft Movie,” which was jockeyed into theaters in April and went on to gross about $424 million in North America, and “Lilo and Stitch,” which came a month later and grossed almost exactly the same, per Box Office Mojo figures, the total domestic tally for the year had already ballooned to almost $6.5 billion by the end of September.

 More Culture